aidan-yip/aidan-yip/README.md

 # About Me

-I'm an aspiring Web Developer/Designer with a passion for programming.
-I love to create experiences that combine audio/visual content such as: music, videos and art.
-Here I design responsive sites, create fun web games and tinker with other projects!
-Follow to see my progress.
+### I'm an aspiring Front-End Web Developer/Designer with a passion for programming.
+I love to create experiences that combine audio/visual content such as: music, video and visual art.
+Here on GitHub I design responsive sites, create fun web games and tinker with other projects.
+Follow to see my progress as I learn!

-BCIT - FWD 🎓 '25

 ## Languages I Know 💻